peritext/peritext/README.md

 Modulo - *make a multimodal academic publication from simple text files*
 ==========

-Modulo is a *pure interface* application that turns flatfile contents into several forms of output academic publication forms : indexable webpage, print/pdf document, REST Api, embeddable widgets, ...
+Modulo is an "interfacing" application that turns flatfile contents coming from storing platforms into several types of academic publication : indexable webpage, pdf document, REST Api, embeddable widgets, ...

 Contents are written only once in plain text files (in ``markdown`` and ``bibtex`` syntaxes), and possibly hosted on several flatfile-structured data sources (ftp server, local files, google drive, amazon s3, ...).

-Modulo is designed to be a "reader" in the first place, though its structure would allow later for connecting with /implementing an edition application.
+Modulo is designed to be a "reader" in the first place, though its structure would be able to allow later for connecting with or implementing inside the project a content-edition application.

 # Caution : Work In Progress